tamarabarnes/git-intro/readme.md

     - this is useful when something isn't working you can go back to the latest save/version and see if something went wrong
     - remote repository
     - track changes in the code (it can be anything, even if you wanted to write a poem or novel)
     - move forwaerds or backwards in your versions of code easily
+    - repository refers to all the changes we can make and that we can track all the snapshoot of changes

 ## github steps
 - create a remote repo
 - link it with the ocal repo
 - push the latest commits
+- u flag stands for --set-upstream